OB-lab/James_et_al._2021-MBE/README.md

 0  MIG21  = NM21/NPOP2       output
 ```

-And this is how a template file for a population triad looks like:
+And this is how an *estimation* file for a population triad looks like:

 ```
 // Priors and rules file